Keys to brand development: earning customer trust

 Working with Environics Research, we developed a custom study to uncover how Canadian consumer values are evolving over time, and the needs that drive each of these values.
 Values are formed through a range of experiences and influences, contributing to a worldview that remains relatively stable over time.
 These values set the context for the choices consumers make, and can be an important consideration for brands.

-In part one of this two-part series, we’ll review the values shaping Canadian consumer behavior and introduce the principles behind effective brand development.
+In part one of this two-part series, we’ll review the values shaping Canadian consumer behaviour and introduce the principles behind effective brand development.

 What is brand development?